Taliban activities in Qatar: Criticism

 In July 2013, the Huffington Post published an article expressing fear regarding high-ranking members of the Taliban militant group living with impunity in Qatar.
 The apprehensions expressed included that the Taliban would get a false sense of legitimacy and power, thinking that there would be no peace in Afghanistan except through them.
-There were further fears that the Taliban would use their new status to strengthen ties with their Pakistani counterparts where they receive much more support.
+It also expressed further fears that the Taliban would use their new status to strengthen ties with their Pakistani counterparts where they receive much more support.

 The details of the Taliban 5 negotiations were kept from the U.S. senators on Capitol Hill and many politicians registered statements of outrage over the decisions being made by the Obama administration.
 Indignation was expressed by senators who were angered that the Taliban 5 were not kept under house arrest, and were able to move about freely in Qatar.
 There was also concern over the fact that there were no plans to keep the Taliban leaders from being able to travel abroad.
 However, in 2015 and 2016, according to the US state government report, Qatar prosecuted and convicted those who were involved in financing terrorism within the country.
 As part of ongoing reforms to demolish terrorist financing, Qatari government has issued the Cybercrime Prevention Law.